amberarchive/C-BikeShare/README.md

   ( ### TAKE 1
     ## Clean data using DISTINCT, DATETIME
 SELECT
-  # only chose variables that are rrelevant to my analysis
+  # chose variables that are rrelevant to my analysis
   DISTINCT (ride_id) # Each ride has a unique ride_id, using DISTINCT to remove duplicate ride started_at, ended_at,